Sunday, May 18, 2025

 Donald Trump, Elon Musk, and the rest of you oligarchs take heed.

 The tax cuts favored by Donald Trump, Elon Musk and their oligarch cronies have to come from taking the government payments to others, especially those below them.
-They may call it waste, fraud, and abuse, but as they are finding it is really winning, certain, and true.
+They may call it waste, fraud, and abuse, but as they are finding they are really winning, certain, and true.
 If they take all of the wealth from others, then they hasten their own demise.
 One on one, they may win every contest.
-They may do so because of their merit but more likely they win at any cost, by retaliation for past losses and intimidation not only in future contest but in expectation that in the current contest in the expectation that their opponent gives up, bends the knee, before the contest is over.
+They may do so because of their merit but more likely they win at any cost, by retaliation for past losses and intimidation not only in future contests but in expectation that in the current contest that their opponent gives up, bends the knee, before the contest is over.
 That might work singly, but collectively those same opponents can overwhelm them.
 By taking from each opponent they make sure that their opponents have nothing, but then those same opponents also have nothing to lose.
 If enough of their opponents have nothing to lose, and that prompts those opponents to join forces and act in concert, then that can lead to the demise of the oligarchs.
 I believe that the technical term for subjects, opponents, acting in concert against the ruler is called a revolution.
 So oligarchs you can lie, cheat, and steal all that you want.
 It may only be a Pyrrhic victory.
 You may win the battle but lose the war.
 Can you hear the people sing?

 Wednesday, April 2, 2025